MarcinOrlowski/laravel-api-response-builder/README.md

      MarcinOrlowski\ResponseBuilder\ErrorCodes::NO_ERROR_MESSAGE => 'my_messages.default_error_message_fmt',

-If you use `:error_code` placeholder in the message, it will be substituted with error code value.
+You can use `:error_code` placeholder in the message and it will be substituted actual error code value.

 ## Notes ##